sparetype/business-documents/Contract/main_contract.md

 "You" refers to [insert client/company name] located at [insert address]

-"I" or "Me" refers to Griffin Shreves, III doing business as SpareType located at 425 Webster Road #220 Auburn, Alabama 36832
+"I", "My", or "Me" refers to Griffin Shreves, III doing business as SpareType located at 425 Webster Road #220 Auburn, Alabama 36832

 ## Summary:
 I’ll always do my best to fulfil your needs and meet your expectations, but it’s important to have things written down so that we both know what’s what, who should do what and when, and what will happen if something goes wrong.
 In this contract you won’t find any complicated legal terms or long passages of unreadable text.
 All I want is clear communication and what’s best for both parties, now and in the future.